What is the Telephone Campaign?

 There are many ways for alumnae to support the College and remain involved with our work.
 Please speak to our student callers about volunteering, speaking and mentoring opportunities if you would like to find out more.

 Can I make a gift to the College without being called?

 If you would like to make a gift to the College, please visit our Giving website.

 Can I opt out of being called?

 We have given alumnae the opportunity to opt out in advance.
-However, if you would like to opt out and haven’t told us, please contact the Development team at firstname.lastname@example.org or complete the online update form on the alumnae pages of the website.
+However, if you would like to opt out and haven’t told us, please contact the Development team at firstname.lastname@example.org.